 If you access the al fresco area at the Paddington Ale House look for some famous West Coast Eagles in amongst the canals of Venice.

-Turn down Fairfield Street and walk around the back of the Paddington Ale House and on into the laneway beyond to see Deej's girl with octopus hair and Melski's Matheson's Tramways on the rear of Bites by D.
+Turn down Fairfield Street and walk around the back of the Paddington Ale House and on into the laneway beyond to see assorted art including Deej's girl with octopus hair and Melski's Matheson's Tramways (cover photo) on the rear of Bites by D.

 There is a very modern COVID safe mural on the side of Fields of Vincent and next door the walls pay homage to war heroes and Anzac Cottage, built in one day on 12 February 1916, and located nearby on Kalgoorlie Street.

-Up high you can see artwork on the side of a modern building just before passing the historic Telstra building with it's Paul Deej artwork capturing the old and new ways of telephoning.
+Up high you can see colourful artwork by Kyle Hughes-Odgers on the side of a modern building just before passing the historic Telstra building with it's Paul Deej artwork capturing the old and new ways of telephoning.

-Any further down Oxford Street and you cross into Leederville which is a whole other art walk!
+Any further down Oxford Street and you cross into Leederville which is another massive art walk!

 This art walk covers a loop of around 1km and took about an hour.
-If you want to add the walk up to Braithwaite Park from Coogee Street you will walk closer to 2kms.
+If you want to add the walk up to the nature based playground at Braithwaite Park from Coogee Street it will be closer to 2kms.
+On another occasion we walked from Mt Hawthorn Primary School, discovering another mural at the school and checking out progress on the toddler playground then under construction in Braithwaite Park (now fully completed).